khmarbaise/multienv-maven-plugin/README.md

 -------

 Let us assume you have several environments like `dev-01`, `dev-02`, `test-01`, `test-02` and finally `prod`.
-Furthermore we make the whole situation more or less simple and we assume having only a single module build which produces a single `war` file as result.
+We will make the situation simpler for this example and assume having only a single module build which produces a single `war` file as a result.

-To use the MultiEnv Maven Plugin you can simple create the following structure in your module:
+The prerequisite to use the MultiEnv Maven Plugin is to create a similar folder structure like the following:

      src
       ├── main